duelinggalois/Crypto-Liquid-Market-Maker/README.md

 Trading manually on GDAX for two years was a great inspiration to learn python.
 I still have a lot to learn and this is an outline of what I am currently working on:

-* Parsing data from GDAX websocket to trigger new trades when listed trades execute.
 * storing trading data into a database for analysis and computing tax basis and procedes automatically.
+* Cleaning up my code to be better organized and easier to understand.
+* implementing unit testing.
 * Implementing new ideas into strategy like using percentage change rather than a fixed change in price or fluxuating frequency rather than increasing each sequential trades value to achive the same goal.
-* Cleaning up my code to be better organized and easier to understand.